Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Numerical Methods

-A function $f:C \rightarrow R$ is {\em quasiconvex} if $C$ is convex and, for any $\beta \in \mathbb{R}$, the {\em level-set} $\{x\in C | f(x)\leq \beta\}$ is convex.
-A {\em quasiconvex program} is the problem of finding the minimum of a quasiconvex function $f$ over a convex set $D$ (that is, $\min_{x\in D} f(x)$).
+It is easy to show that every convex function is quasiconvex.
+In contrast, there are quasiconvex functions, such as $x^3 $, which are not convex.
 Quasiconvex programming was first defined by Amenta et. al. \cite{ABE99}, and was already used in the context of multivariate recurrences in \cite{Epp06}.